 Continuing to wind around, I found what I recognized as the back of Queen's College Library, a library in which I had read back in 2016.

 After a few more twists and turns I made my want back onto the High Street and over near University Church.
 Just beyond the west end of University Church, in St. Mary's Passage, is this doorway.
 (I feel like I've written about it already, but I THINK that was on facebook and not on this blog, so, hopefully this isn't a repeat.)
 Recently I read somewhere or maybe I heard somewhere - perhaps from a guide talking to a group of people near here that this was an inspiration to C. S. Lewis for his Narnia book The Lion, the Witch, and the Wardrobe.
+What immediately caught my attention was the image in the center of the door that does remind me of Aslan.
+It wasn't until I'd been standing there for a while that I noticed the fauns on either side above the door.

 Also, just a bit to the north is a lamppost (center of picture).